 The filamentary coronal paths radiating perpendicularly from the ridge seem

 to be involved in sculpting the scallops on adjacent walls of the canyon.

 The most important detail of these two images is toward the center of the page where loss of contact between the metal strip and the CRT caused the discharge to jump a gap to get the the strip.
-This might have created a reversal of the typical pattern to an inverted fan.
+This might have created a reversal, of the typical pattern, creating an inverted fan instead.

 A detail worthy of close consideration is the presence of a central ridge feature within the two trenches shown already.
 On each side of the ridge

 are excavations with cross-sectional sub-excavations which are in line with the scallops on either face and the central ridge grooves.
 This is a pattern seen in the CRT experiment where axial discharge pathways offer an opportunity to show